LiamRandall/cli/README.md

 1. Generate basic project and data model scaffold.
 2. Customize templates.
 3. Compile your libraries.
-4. Load your libraries in a waPC guest host and leverage them in your project.
+4. Load your libraries in a waPC host (e.g. [wapc-rust](https://github.com/wapc/wapc-rust) or [wapc-go](https://github.com/wapc/wapc-go)) and leverage them in your project.

 Generate a new application: